opensearch-project/documentation-website/_opensearch/install/tar.md

    # Sign the admin certificate with the root certificate and private key that was created earlier
    openssl x509 -req -in admin.csr -CA root-ca.pem -CAkey root-ca-key.pem -CAcreateserial -sha256 -out admin.pem -days 730
    ```
-1. Finally, you should create a certificate for the node being configured.
+1. Create a certificate for the node being configured.
    ```bash
    # Create a private key for the node cert
    openssl genrsa -out node1-key-temp.pem 2048